 - Get your photo taken in front of a Mister Trevor Dickinson Suggestions: Newcastle Museum, Mayfield Pool, Newcastle Beach Tunnel or Merewether Beach Tunnel.

 - Wander through the Sculpture Park at Lake Macquarie City Art Gallery in Booragul.

-- Enjoy some outdoor music at Friday Chill (starts January 12) in Pacific Park in Newcastle or Music in the Podium at Warners Bay.
+- Enjoy some outdoor music at Music in the Podium in Warners Bay (every Friday until March 29, 2019) or Friday Chill (starts January 11, 2019) in Pacific Park in Newcastle.

 - Walk along Green Point Reserve between Belmont and Valentine.